energyscope/EnergyScope/Docs/sections/Model formulation.rst

 to the storage level at :math:`t-1` (accounting for the losses in :math:`t-1`), plus the inputs to the storage, minus the output from the storage (accounting for input/output efficiencies), Eq. :eq:`eq:sto_level`:.
+In the code, for the first period of the year, this equation is slightly modified to set the storage level at the beginning of the year according to the one at the end of the year.
+Hence, if :math:`t=1`, we set :math:`t-1` to the last period of the year (8760).
 The storage systems which can only be used for short-term (daily) applications are included in the daily storage set (STO DAILY).
 For these units,
 Eq. :eq:`eq:Sto_level_bound_DAILY`: imposes